An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for American Axle & Mfg Holdings.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how AXL stock compares to 2,000+ US-based stocks, and to peers in the Producer Manufacturing sector and Auto Parts: OEM industry.
+We show how AXL stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Motor Vehicle Gasoline Engine and Engine Parts Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 AAM delivers POWER that moves the world.
 As a leading global tier 1 automotive supplier, AAM designs, engineers and manufactures driveline and metal forming technologies that are making the next generation of vehicles smarter, lighter, safer and more efficient.
 Headquartered in Detroit, AAM has approximately 20,000 associates operating at nearly 80 facilities in 17 countries to support its customers on global and regional platforms with a focus on quality, operational excellence and technology leadership.